Digitaler-Impfnachweis/covpass-ios/README.md

 ## Release History

-* 1.3.0
+- 1.3.0
-    * Add recovery and test certificates
+  - Add recovery and test certificates
-    * Add new detail view to list all different types of certificates
+  - Add new detail view to list all different types of certificates
-    * Check for extendedKeyUsage Oids
+  - Check for extendedKeyUsage Oids
-    * Bugfixes and smaller adjustments
+  - Bugfixes and smaller adjustments
-* 1.2.0
-    * Adjust DGC scheme validation for <= 1.1.0
+- 1.1.4
+  - Remove schema version check to support more certificates from other countries
+- 1.1.3
+  - Update initial dgc.json list
+  - Update date parser to allow different formats
-* 1.1.2
+- 1.1.2
-    * UI Adjustments
+  - UI Adjustments
-* 1.1.1
+- 1.1.1
-    * Initial Project
+  - Initial Project